Tarakasi: Tradition

 Forms of animals, birds, flowers and even miniature handbags and other souvenirs are made in Tarakasi work.
-The Konark Chakra and temple are great favorites as mementos.
+The Konark Chakra and temple are great favourites as mementos.
 Scenes from the Mahabharata, in particular the still from the Bhagavad Gita depicting the chariot of Arjuna driven by Lord Krishna are quite popular.
-Over the years various famous monuments like the TajMahal, Eiffel Tower etc. has been made, garnering accolades from admirers of fine arts.
+Over the years various famous monuments like the Taj Mahal, Eiffel Tower, and others have been made, garnering accolades from admirers of fine arts.

 The filigree jewelry is particularly rich in patterns.
-In Odisha, the stress is on arm jewelry, necklaces, toe rings and especially anklets, which are a great favorite.
+In Odisha, the stress is on arm jewellery, necklaces, toe rings and especially anklets, which are a great favorite.
 They are considered auspicious as well.
 Intricate anklets, combining use of semi-precious stones are greatly preferred.

-Vermillion boxes, brooches, pendants, earrings and hairpins are in great demand.
-Vermillion box is must in any Oriya marriage, but this tradition dying out.
-Waist band made from Tarakasi work were used traditionally in the marriage.
+Vermilion boxes, brooches, pendants, earrings and hairpins are in great demand.
+A vermilion box is must in any Oriya marriage, but this tradition dying out.
+Waist bands made from Tarakasi work were used traditionally in the marriage.
 Oriya marriages are incomplete without Tarakasi anklets and toe rings.

 Odissi

-The jewelry worn in Odissi, one of the classical dances of India originating from Odisha, are made from Tarakasi work.
+The jewelry worn in Odissi, one of the Indian classical dances originating from Odisha, are made from Tarakasi work.
 These ornaments adorn the head, ear, neck, hands, fingers and waist of the dancer.
-The ornaments include a choker, ‘padaka-tilaka’ (a long necklace), ‘bahichudi’ or ‘tayila’ (armlets), ‘kankana’ (bracelets), a 'mekhalaa' (belt), anklets, bells, ’kapa’ (earrings) and a ‘seenthi’ (ornament work on the hair and forehead).
+The ornaments include a choker, padaka-tilaka (a long necklace), bahichudi or tayila (armlets), kankana (bracelets), a mekhalaa (belt), anklets, bells, kapa (earrings) and a seenthi (ornament work on the hair and forehead).
 These ornaments are embellished with natural un-cut stones lined with silver and gold.

 Durga puja

-The introduction of the Sharadiya Utsav tradition in the city dates back to the visit of Saint Chaitanya in the 16th century when the consecration of the idol of Durga by using the mask pattern was conducted in his presence at Binod Behari Devi Mandap.
+The introduction of the Sharadiya Utsav tradition in the city dates back to the visit of Chaitanya Mahaprabhu, a Hindu saint, in the 16th century when the consecration of the idol of Durga by using the mask pattern was conducted in his presence at Binod Behari Devi Mandap.

-Every year, during Durga Puja in [Cuttack], Tarakasi jewelry is used at many pandals to embellish the idols of Durga.
+Every year, during Durga Puja in Cuttack, Tarakasi jewellery is used at many pandals to embellish the idols of Durga.
 One of the most famous idols is the one at Chandni Chowk, where the entire crown and accessories of Durga are made of silver, popularly known as Chaandi Medha.
-Other pandals using Tarakasi are Chauliaganj, Choudhury Bazar, Khan Nagar, Banka Bazar, Balu Bazar etc.
+Other pandals using Tarakasi are Chauliaganj, Choudhury Bazar, Khan Nagar, Banka Bazar, Dargaah Bazaar, Balu Bazar, etc.